Mingalaba: Origins

-Much like the Thai greeting, mingalaba is a relatively modern creation.
+The greeting mingalaba is a relatively modern creation.
 The phrase first emerged during British rule in Burma in the 19th to 20th centuries, coined as a Burmese language equivalent to 'hello' or 'how are you.'
 In the late 1960s, the Burmese government institutionalized the phrase in the country's educational system.
 Burmese pupils now greet their teachers with mingalaba at the beginning of each school day.